Alexandre de Marenches: Under Giscard d'Estaing

 Under Giscard d'Estaing, Marenches tried to awaken interest in the former Portuguese colonies in Africa, and when Giscard d'Estaing protested that they were a long way away, he answered, "Yes, but they are getting nearer".
 Like many others in the intelligence community, Marenches resented Giscard d'Estaing's lack of concern about the communist threat and, more generally, about Giscard's deliberate ignorance that "History is tragic".
+More specifically, Marenches was adamant that France should continue supporting the pro-Western rebel leader Jonas Savimbi in the Angolan Civil War with the aim of installing a pro-Western regime in Angola, whereas Giscard wanted to discontinue French aid by 1978.
+Marenches decided to disobey Giscard and maintained a clandestine arms export to Savimbi's UNITA.
+In 1980, Marenches personally visited Savimbi's rebel base.

 Achievements

 It is difficult to assess Marenches's achievements.
-There are those who believed that while he was one of the busiest figures on the intelligence circuit, some of his pronouncements (such as those on the Soviet Union) were based on slander.
+Some believed that while he was one of the busiest figures on the intelligence circuit, some of his pronouncements (such as those on the Soviet Union) were based on slander (cite evidence that Marenches "slandered" the Soviet Union).
 Others noted how he successfully cultivated his contacts in the Middle East, pushed the sales of Dassault Mirage fighters, and helped to establish a relationship with Iraq that persisted.
 In Africa, sometimes working with the old Gaullist emissary Jacques Foccart and sometimes behaving as his rival, Marenches strengthened France's traditional strongholds.

 He co-founded the Safari Club, a "private intelligence group [which was] one of George H. W. Bush's many end runs around congressional oversight of the American intelligence establishment and the locus of many of the worst features of the mammoth BCCI scandal."
 The Club involved a number of states, including Saudi Arabia (which financed the operations), Morocco, Egypt and Iran, and was intended to counter Soviet operations in the Middle East and Africa.

 An interlocutor with many heads of state in the world and a close friend of King Hassan II of Morocco, he was elected member of the Academy of Morocco.
 After the election of Ronald Reagan to the presidency of the United States, he would have become, according to the American journalist Colley, one of his closest advisers doing business in Afghanistan.